Kirancode24/daily-training-report/day3.md

 It refers to setting up an operating system directly on a physical server's hardware, without any intervening virtualization layer like a hypervisor.

 ### Partitioning schemes
-1. Dividing a hard disk into separate sections.
+1.Dividing a hard disk into separate sections.

 2.Each section (partition) acts like an independent disk.